allegroai/clearml-docs/docs/hyperdatasets/dataviews.md

 * **ROI query for two specific labels in the same ROI**

-This example uses an ROI query to filter for frames containing at least one ROI with both the label `Car` AND the label `partly_occluded`.
+This example uses an ROI query to filter for frames containing at least one ROI with both the label `Car` AND the label `partly_occluded`:

 ```python
 # Add a query for a Dataset version